Stocks (Options, Splits, Traders)

 If the old shares of stock and the new shares are uniform and identical:

-- The basis of the old shares must be allocated to the old and new shares.
+- Allocate the basis of the old shares to the old and new shares.

-- The per share basis is determined by dividing the adjusted basis of the old stock by the number of shares of old and new stock.
+- Determine the per share basis by dividing the adjusted basis of the old stock by the number of shares of old and new stock.

-If the old shares were purchased in separate lots for differing amounts of money (a different basis per lot):
+If you purchased the old shares in separate lots for differing amounts of money (a different basis per share in different lots):

 - Publication 550, Investment Income and Expenses (Including Capital Gains and Losses)